ChristianTremblay/BAC0/doc/source/getstarted.rst

 I highly recommend to start with a complete distribution.
 That will help you a lot as the majority of important modules will be installed for you.

-If you are using Windows, it will simplify your life as some modules needs a C compiler and it can be hard sometimes to compile a module by yourself.
+If you are using Windows, it will simplify your life as some modules need a C compiler and it can be hard sometimes to compile a module by yourself.

 Some examples of complete distributions are Anaconda_ or `Enthought Canopy <https://www.enthought.com/products/canopy/>`_.
 As I use Anaconda_, I'll focus on this one but you're free to choose the one you prefer.

-If you are using a RaspberryPi, have a look to miniconda_ or berryconda_.
-Both can allow a complete installation of modules like bokeh_ and Flask_.
+If you are using a Raspberry Pi, have a look at miniconda_ or berryconda_.
-For berryconda, once it's done, run `conda install pandas`.
-This will install pandas on your RaspberryPi without the need to compile it.
+For berryconda, once it's done, run `conda install pandas` to install pandas without compiling.

 .. _installing-a-complete-distribution: